NeoTrix2000/Simple-MSIL-Compiler/README.md

 This compiler will also enable C# to call managed functions with variable length argument lists.

-the /L switch may now also be used to specify .net assemblies to load.
+the /L switch may now also be used to specify .net assemblies to load.  mscorlib.dll is automatically loaded by the compiler

 Beyond that this is a C11 compiler, but some things currently aren't implemented or are implemented in a limited fashion